-Change
+Change e

-Three months ended N Tarch 31, 2021 to 20 22
+Three months ended March 31, 2021 to 20 022

 2022 2021 \$ %

-(dollars in thous sands)
+(dollars in thousand ds)

-General and administrative \$ 42,784 \$ 102,038 \$ (59,254) (58)%
+General and administrative \$ 42,784 \$ 102,038 \$ (59,254) (58))%

-General and administrative expense decreased by \$59.2 million, or 58%, to \$42.8 million for the three months ended March 31, 2021, from \$102.0 million for the three months ended March 31, 2021.
-The decrease was primarily attributable to a \$80.6 million decrease in stock-based compensation expense due to the higher expense recorded in the first quarter of 2021 as a result of the increased fair value of the awards and related expenses recorded in the first quarter of 2021 under liability accounting.
-This was partially offset by an increase in expenses of \$6.5 million for professional services incurred in connection with the Acquisition that are not capitalized, an increase in personnel-related costs of \$10.0 million driven by an increase in headcount, a \$2.4 million increase in information technology related expenses due to increased cloud storage requirements, a \$1.7 million increase in insurance expenses driven by the commencement of director's insurance policy, and a \$0.5 million increase due to reallocation of certain costs between departments during the fourth quarter of 2021 as a result of a change in estimate.
+General and administrative expense decreased by \$59.2 million, or 58%, to \$42.8 million for the three months ended March 31, 2022, from \$102.0 million for the three months ended March 31, 2021.
+The decrease was primarily attributable to a \$80.6 million decrease in stock-based compensation expense due to the higher expense recorded in the first quarter of 2021 as a result of the increased fair value of the awards and related expenses recorded in the first quarter of 2021 as a result of the increase in expenses of \$6.5 million for professional services incurred in connection with the Acquisition that are not capitalized, an increase in personnel-related costs of \$10.0 million driven by an increase in headcount, a \$2.4 million increase in information technology related expenses due to increased cloud storage requirements, a \$1.7 million increase in insurance expenses driven by the commencement of director's insurance policy, and a \$0.5 million increase due to reallocation of certain costs between departments during the fourth quarter of 2021 as a result of a change in estimate.